Soap2G/atlas-opendata-infrastructure/slides.md

 :: right ::

 <ul class="text-base">
-  <li>DiracX is "the neXt Dirac incarnation"
+  <li>DiracX is "the neXt Dirac incarnation", ensuring the future of the widely used Dirac
     <ul class="text-sm">
       <li>We are rewriting the code, but it is still Dirac!</li>
     </ul>